spacelift-io/cortex-plugin/README.md

         }
         ```

-7. Go back to the proxy in cortex, and edit it.
+7. Go back to the proxy in cortex (`Plugins` -> `Proxies`), and edit it.
 Use the above outputs to create URL Prefixs in the proxies config.
 You can also delete the initial url prefix you created in step 2.

 ### Example Proxy Setup